Neuhsrel/Single-Cell-Analysis-of-Prefrontal-Cortex-in-AD/README.md

 - **Aggressive MT filtering:** The < 5% MT threshold reduced nuclei by ~46%.
   This may have disproportionately removed stressed but biologically informative cells.
 Future work could explore relaxed thresholds with more granular QC metrics.
+  Note: A relaxed MT threshold of 10% recovered only 254 additional nuclei (0.8% increase), confirming that the 5% threshold did not substantially bias cell recovery.
+The absence of canonical DAM markers is likely due to snRNA-seq undercapture of cytoplasmic transcripts rather than over-aggressive QC filtering.

 - **Single brain region:** Only prefrontal cortex profiled.
 Microglial heterogeneity across regions with differential amyloid and tangle burden (e.g. entorhinal cortex,